kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

 ## What's the difference?

-unsubscribe/dispose [terminates even future subscriptions while clear doesn't](https://github.com/kaushikgopal/RxJava-Android-Samples/commit/1e7d4b2f867a97b32a0cde81cb488c3d17d4952f) allowing you to reuse the CompositeDisposable.
+unsubscribe/dispose [terminates even future subscriptions while clear doesn't](https://github.com/kaushikgopal/RxJava-Android-Samples/commit/1e7d4b2f867a97b32a0cde81cb488c3d17d4952f) allow you to reuse the CompositeDisposable.

 In the next and final part, we'll look at some of the miscellaneous changes.